alam-ora/oracle-pgx/load-data/content.md

 **IMPORTANT NOTE**

 You may continue to use **Cloud Shell** to SSH into your lab environment.
 However, if you choose to use a different SSH client, please setup your client to connect to the lab VM using the **labkey** generated in the previous lab.
+Click [here](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/testingconnection.htm) for further instructions.

 ## **STEP 1** : Download the Dataset